mormoops/redbats/README.md

 Reference: Soto-Centeno J.A., Bernstein J.M., and Calderón-Acevedo C.A. (in review) Phylogenomics and morphology resolve relationships of Caribbean red bats and indicate island to mainland reverse colonization.

 Molecular and morphological data, scripts, and supplemental information to evaluate species limits and biogeography of red bats.
+Full details of scripts and UCE alignments will be submitted upon acceptance.